Shahadate-Rezvy/Fish_Health_AHL/README.md

 ##  Major Python Modules/Libraries:
-scikit-learn, shap, dash, Plotly, keras, seaborn, matplotlib, pandas
+scikit-learn, shap, dash, Plotly, keras, seaborn, matplotlib, pandas, orange3
 ##  Installation:
 All the modules can be installed from either PyPI or conda-forge: